Naval campaign of the War of the Pacific

 The Naval campaign of the War of the Pacific or Saltpeter war, was a naval campaign that took place from 1879 to 1884, involving Peru (as well as Bolivia), and Chile, undertaken in order to support land forces in the Atacama Desert.
-Although the conflict lasted until 1884, the primary naval engagements occurred between 1879 and 1880.
+Although the conflict lasted until 1884, the primary naval engagements occurred in 1879 and 1880.
 Due to the rough terrain and few transport methods it was imperative to have control of the ports in order to have a good supply source in the region.
 It resulted in a successful campaign by Chile, and the success of their land campaigns eventually led to a Chilean victory, which cut off Bolivia's access to the coast.

 Navies and ships involved

 In 1879 Bolivia did not possess any ships, but on March 26, 1879, Bolivian President Hilarion Daza Groselle formally offered letters of marque to any ships willing to go to combat for Bolivia.
 Bolivia had not signed the Paris Declaration Respecting Maritime Law but the United States, Britain and France stood by the treaty and refused to accept the legality of Bolivia's act.
 Since Bolivia did not have any ports because Chile had occupied them, and because Peru discouraged the use of Letters of Marque, the naval conflict was left to be resolved between Chile and Peru.

 The power of the Chilean navy was based on the twin central-battery ironclad frigates, Cochrane and Blanco Encalada.
 The rest of the fleet was formed by the corvettes O'Higgins, Chacabuco, Abtao, and Esmeralda, the gunboat Magallanes, and the schooner Covadonga.